Harry Crosby (businessman)

-Harry Lillis Crosby III (born August 8, 1958) is an American investment banker and former actor.
+Harry Lillis Crosby III (born August 8, 1958) is an American investment banker and former actor, notable as the fifth son and namesake of entertainment legend Bing Crosby.

 Personal life

 Crosby was born at Hollywood Presbyterian Medical Center in Los Angeles, California.
 He is the fifth son of actor and singer Bing Crosby, and the eldest from Bing's second marriage to actress Kathryn Crosby.
 Harry is the elder brother of Mary and Nathaniel Crosby; the younger half-brother of Gary, Dennis, Phillip and Lindsay Crosby; the half-uncle of Denise Crosby; and the nephew of Bob Crosby and Larry Crosby.

 Crosby has been in investment banking since 1985 and is a partner at Cranemere.
 He attended the London Academy of Music and Dramatic Art from 1977 to 1980 and received an MBA at Gabelli School of Business of Fordham University.

 Investment banking and private equity

 Crosby began his career at Lehman Brothers in 1987, working from associate level to director.

 In 1993, he became managing director of the Credit Suisse Financial Sponsors Group, where he established key relationships.
 He subsequently became group head and managing director of North America Financial Sponsors Group at Merrill Lynch, where he managed clients such as KKR, Carlyle and Bain.

 In 2005, he became general partner at Snow Phipps, a private equity firm specializing in leveraged acquisitions, build-ups, recapitalizations, restructuring, and growth equity investments, of small to middle market companies.
 He was involved in the firm's sale of Excel Mining Systems to Orica for approximately $670mn.

 In 2012, he became general partner at Cranemere, investing in middle market private companies in North America, Germany and Austria.
-Crosby has also served on a number of other corporate boards, including that of Excel Mining Systems.
+Crosby has also been on a number of other corporate boards, including that of Excel Mining Systems.